 We have significant outstanding convertible debt.
-As of December 31, 2019, we had outstanding \$1.1 million aggregate principal amount of our 2.75% Senior Convertible Notes due 2034 (2014 Notes) and \$55.0 million aggregate principal amount of our 5.25% convertible senior notes due 2024 (2019 Notes).
+As of December 31, 2020, we had outstanding \$1.1 million aggregate principal amount of our 2.75% Senior Convertible Notes due 2034 (2014 Notes) and \$55.0 million aggregate principal amount of our 5.25% convertible senior notes due 2024 (2019 Notes).
 The 2014 Notes will mature on February 1, 2034, unless earlier converted, redeemed, or repurchased in accordance with the terms of the 2014 Notes.
-Holders of the 2014 Notes may require us to repurchase all or a portion of their 2014 Notes on each of February 6, 2021, February 6, 2024, and February 6, 2029 at a repurchase price in cash equal to 100% of the principal amount of the Notes plus accrued and unpaid interest.
-The 2019 Notes will mature on December 1, 2024, unless earlier converted, or repurchased in accordance with the terms of the 2019 Notes.
-If we undergo a fundamental change (as defined in the terms of the indenture governing either the 2014 Notes or the 2019 Notes (collectively, the Convertible Notes)), holders of the applicable series of Convertible Notes plus accrued and unpaid interest.
-If we refinance the debt owed under the 2014 Notes or 2019 Notes, we may issue additional convertible notes or other debt, which could include additional company obligations and represent more dilution to existing stockholders and noteholders.
+On February 6, 2021, holders of \$0.5 million of the 2014 Notes caused us to repurchase such 2014 Notes in accordance with the terms of the indenture governing the 2014 Notes (2014 Notes Indenture) at a repurchase price in cash equal to 100% of the principal amount of such 2014 Notes plus accrued and unpaid interest thereon.
+Pursuant to the terms of the 2014 Notes Indenture, holders of the remaining 2014 Notes may require us to repurchase all or a portion of such remaining 2014 Notes, on the same terms, on each of February 6, 2024 and February 6, 2029.
+The 2019 Notes will mature on December 1, 2024, unless earlier converted, or repurchased in accordance with the terms of the 2014 Notes in accordance with the terms of the 2014 Notes will mature on December 1, 2024, unless earlier converted, or repurchased in accordance with the terms of the 2019 Notes.

+If we undergo a fundamental change (as defined in the 2014 Notes indenture or the indenture governing the 2019 Notes, as applicable (collectively, the Convertible Notes)), holders of the applicable series of Convertible Notes may require us to repurchase such Convertible Notes in whole or in part for cash at a repurchase price equal to 100% of the principal amount of the applicable series of Convertible Notes plus accrued and unpaid interest.
+If we refinance all or any portion of the Convertible Notes, we may issue additional convertible notes or other debt, which could include additional company obligations and represent more dilution to existing stockholders and noteholders.